-With the aim of developing an econometric analysis to test for competitiveness in auctions, we now estimate predictions from our empirical model in Section 3 on the the entire sample.
+With the aim of developing an econometric analysis to test for competitiveness in auctions, we now estimate predictions from our IV model with geographical dummies in Section 3 on the the entire sample.
 If the predictions are within a given confidence interval, the test is passed.
 We estimate confidence intervals (both above and below the predicted value) for the difference between the maximum and the minimum price bid submitted.
 We also estimate confidence intervals for the prediction of the winning rebate, but in this case the confidence interval is only calculated below that prediction.